tommycarpi/py-tracy/README.md

 * ```finish_time``` : time you wish to end the evaluation (in seconds!)
 * ```granularity``` : interval at which you want to perfom the evaluation (expressed in seconds!), e.g. 3600 will evaluate the model at intervals of 1 hour

-Output (jobs)
+Output
+===
+Py-tracy outputs a csv file containing the processed traces in the format described below, and it also outputs some graphs showing the computed inter-arrival values. <br>
+Those graphs represents:
+* Mean
+* Variance
+* Median
+* Standart Variation

+job events csv format
 ---
-Py-tracy outputs a csv file containing the processed traces in this format
 ```
 init_time,finish_time,timestamp_1,timestamp_2,inter_time
 ```